DennissTran/Lox_Interpreter/README.md

 # Introduction
 Hello guys, this is my project - **Lox Interpreter**.
 For someone who don't know what it is.
-Well, basically it interprets Lox - a programming language.
+Well, basically it interprets Lox - a programming language which I will introduce later.

 My project supports almost all of basic definitions of programming language, such as variable, expression, class, function, recursion, printing...
 Unfortunately, I don't have much time right now so I can't add any libraries yet.

 This project follows the book **Crafting Interpreters**.
 I suggest you read it once, and if you have time then give it a try.

+# Brief introduce to Lox
+Many of you may ask: "What is Lox?
+Why haven't I heard about it before?".

+The answer is rather elementary, Lox is a simple programming language created by **Bob Nystrom**.
+It was designed specifically to teach how interpreters and virtual machines work, not for using in real life.

+Some characteristics you may find interesting:

+  - **Object-oriented** : Includes classes and inheritance.
+  - **C-like syntax**: Familiar to users of languages like Java, C, and JavaScript.
+  - **Minimalistic**: The language is intentionally small to make the interpreter easier to understand.

+For more details: [Lox Programming Language] (https://craftinginterpreters.com/the-lox-language.html)

 # Tutorial
 If you want to try my interpreter: